 WordPress comes in two flavors:

-- WordPress.org is the self-hosted version of WordPress whose software is open source and available for free for anyone to use at WordPress.org.
+- WordPress.org is the self-hosted version of WordPress whose software is open source and available for free for anyone (you only need a web host & domain name).

 WordPress.org IS NOT WordPress.com

 These are completely different things.
 I always recommend WordPress.org.